makerplane/canfix-spec/src/intro.rst

 the arbitration and should stop transmitting.
 The node should try again later.
 The dominant bit is a zero so the lower the number being transmitted the higher the priority on the bus.
-This is a very powerful feature of the CAN protocol and one that we will exploit for CAN-FIX.
+This is a very powerful feature of the CAN protocol and one that we will exploit for CAN-FiX.

 A complete discussion of the CAN protocol itself is beyond the scope of this document.
 For more information consult the data available on the internet.
 You